 Adjustable income or ‘drawdown’

 You invest your savings and take income out when you need it.
-You’re liable for income tax on the money you take out in a similar way to other income.
-You could limit the amount of tax you pay by being careful about how much you take out each year.
+You pay income tax on the money you take out in a similar way to other income.
+You could limit the amount of tax you pay by being careful about how much you take out each year, taking account of any income from other sources.

-You’d have complete freedom and flexibility with your money, but also total responsibility for managing it.
+You have complete freedom and flexibility with your money, but also total responsibility for managing it.
 You’ll need to keep investing your pension savings and the value of investments can go down as well as up.
-And you could run out of money altogether.
+It’s also necessary to think about how long you will need it and take into account when other income, like your state pension will become available, to make sure you don’t run out of money altogether.

 Please visit moneyhelper.org.uk/en/pensions-and-retirement/taking-your-pension/what-is-flexible-retirement-income-pension-drawdown for more information about adjustable income.